-Let’s first acknowledge the irony of a gay man, having served for years as a reporter and anchor at a top-rated cable news channel that nourished and grew its audience by supporting a right-leaning political agenda that was unfriendly to the LGBTQ population during “the aughts” and for most of this decade.
+Let’s first acknowledge the irony of a gay man serving for years as a reporter and anchor at a top-rated cable news channel that nourished and grew its audience by supporting a right-leaning political agenda, one that was unfriendly to the LGBTQ population during “the aughts” and for most of this decade.

 Smith also denied that Fox News is experiencing any internal conflict which, again, one would expect him to do.
 (The very public feud between Megyn Kelly and Sean Hannity indicates otherwise, epitomized by Kelly’s famous line following the September presidential debate, noting that while Trump was speaking to Hannity, “we'll see whether he speaks to the journalists in this room after that interview.")

 And although Fox News has been correctly criticized for blurring the lines between journalism and opinion, Smith has always highlighted a solid line between the news arm of the organization and the channel’s pundits.
 “Everybody’s got a job to do,” he told the Huff Post.
 Fox News' Sean “Hannity is trying to get conservatives elected.
 And he wants you to listen to him and believe what he believes.
 And I’m disseminating facts.
 It’s really apples and teaspoons.”

 Except to average Fox viewers who don’t see that delineation.
 No matter; thanks to Ellen DeGeneres’ conquest of middle America, they probably will not stop watching a man they have watched for 20 years now that he has confirmed that he is gay.
 Smith is an anchor who legitimizes Fox viewers’ loyalty to the network, in that he maintains some adherence to basic news-reporting standards even though the channel’s incendiary pundits steal all the sunlight.